minio/dmt/README.md

 For development and local testing you can build new docker image via `make`

 ```$bash
-TAG=minio/dmt:dev make docke
+TAG=minio/dmt:dev make docker
 ```

 ## Kubernetes

-When deploying to `Kubernetes`, `dmt` requires a configmap with the name `dmt-config` to exists in the same namespace `dmt` is running, you can create the configmap using the following commands:
+When deploying to `kubernetes`, `dmt` requires a configmap with the name `dmt-config` to exists in the same namespace `dmt` is running, you can create the configmap using the following commands:

 ```$bash
 echo "{}" > routes.json